 With natural sweetness and the flavors of a favorite dessert cookie dough, these little bites are yummy and nutritious.
 In the case of a peanut allergy, use sunflower seed butter.
 (These also work well with almond butter.)

-Healthy Snack Idea #10: Blueberry Date Snack Cake Bars
+Healthy Snack Idea #10: Baked Oatmeal Bars with Blueberries and Carrots

 Moist, flavorful, and super yummy, these gluten-free snack bars are a nice on-the-go option for toddlers.
 Just wrap each bar individually in plastic wrap or tuck into a compartment of a lunchbox.

 Toddler Snack Idea #11: Snap Pea Crisps and Fruit

 This crunchy snack is not too salty and not too crisp, so they are easy for toddlers to eat.
 They also have protein and fiber, making them a smart snack choice.
 Pair with an easy fruit like a banana, apple, or a pouch of applesauce.